Commitment to Equity, Diversity and Inclusion

 Canada Research Chairs are governed by the same policies that govern all staff, faculty and researchers at the university.
 All information can be found on our University Policies webpage.

 Emily Carr University of Art + Design has participated in the Canada Research Chairs Program since 2013.
 The university has seen its allocation of Canadian Research Chairs (CRCs) increased in the last year.
-Our distribution of allocations can be found here.
+Our distribution of allocations below.

 Three of our CRC allocations were filled in 2014 and 2015: Canada Research Chair in Art + Design Technology, Canada Research Chair in Design + Media Arts and Canada Research Chair in Indigenous Studies.
 Our 4th Chair allocation is currently vacant.
 There are no job postings for internal Canada Research Chair positions.
 To view the job posting, click on the "External CRC Position" button below.